- This event has passed.

-Constitutional Roundtable Series presents: Constitutional Law Symposium dedicated to Canada’s Sesquicentennial
+Constitutional Roundtable Series presents: Constitutional Law Symposium for Canada’s Sesquicentennial

-The 2017 Asper Centre Constitutional Roundtable series presents
+The 2017 Asper Centre Constitutional Roundtable Series presents a

-The David Asper Centre for Constitutional Rights’ Constitutional Roundtables are an annual series of lunchtime discussion forums that provide an opportunity to consider developments in Canadian constitutional theory and practice.
-This year, in honour of Canada’s Sesquicentennial, the Asper Centre Constitutional Roundtable series has focused on the development of Canada’s constitutional and human rights since Confederation and an analysis of constitutional litigation throughout Canada’s history, with a focus on seminal cases that have made an impact on the Canadian constitutional rights landscape over the past 150 years.
+The David Asper Centre for Constitutional Rights’ Constitutional Roundtable Series are annual lunchtime discussion forums that provide an opportunity to consider developments in Canadian constitutional theory and practice as well as the emerging field of comparative constitutional law in relation to Canada.
+This year, to mark Canada’s 150th anniversary of Confederation, our Constitutional Roundtable series theme has focused on the development of Canada’s constitutional and human rights from the British North America Act to the Canadian Charter of Rights and Freedoms and provides an analysis of constitutional litigation throughout Canada’s history.

 On Friday October 20, 2017, the Asper Centre Constitutional Roundtable Series was pleased to present a one-day Constitutional Law Symposium, for Canada’s Sesquicentennial, with a special keynote address delivered by Professor John Borrows, Canada Research Chair in Indigenous Law, Nexen Chair in Indigenous Leadership, University of Victoria.

 Full Symposium Agenda available here.
 List of Abstracts available here.